 This field to fork project will be ongoing until 2018 and will study the production of food in three different greenhouse models.

-Students in our Horticultural Production and Sustainable Food Systems programs work alongside instructors on this research, which is intended to identify best practises for extending growing seasons, even into the winter months.
+Students in our Horticultural Production and Sustainable Food Systems programs work alongside instructors on this research, which is intended to identify best practices for extending growing seasons, even into the winter months.

-Items grown at ACC follow a true field to fork life cycle.
+Items grown at Assiniboine follow a true field to fork life cycle.
 From seeding to harvesting they are the focus of research and education projects for Horticultural Production and Sustainable Food Systems students.

 Crops are picked from late August to September and make their way to the Manitoba Institute of Culinary Arts.
 It's here that Culinary Arts students dream up delicious dishes along their chef instructors.
 The recipes are featured at college events throughout the year where Hotel and Restaurant Management students pair dishes with the perfect beers and wines for a superb culinary experience.

 What isn’t used in the fall is canned or pickled and stored for later use.
 For example, at our annual Grey Owl restaurant pickled beans and peppers are featured in an antipasto platter.